CruiseShipOfficer

 I don't think you'll see any new international regulations go into effect before the official reports come out about the accident.
 You want to wait and see what really happened before you start legislating ways to prevent it in the future.
 However, what I see as the most likely regulation to change- that you can wait 24 hours after sailing before holding an official muster and emergency drill- has already been adopted by the cruise lines.
 A broad collection of companies announced last week, I think, that they would make it their policy to always hold the emergency drill before sailing.
 Again, regulations don't require this immediately, and almost all companies already did this anyways, but now the lines will be exceeding the international requirements here.
 Also, I am sure companies are doing individual additional precautions.
 These would likely include additional damage control training or additional training for crowd and crisis management for affected crew.
 There is no doubt that companies will also be communicating with their Captains and bridge teams about the accident, and that onboard the officers will be reviewing the accident- and their own procedures- in meetings.
 Carnival Corporation has already announced they will be doing a complete review of all their safety procedures in light of the accident.

-What kind of mark-ups can you fetch on the clothing you resell from thrift stores?I've been on cargo ships going through the Straits of Malacca where there are active pirates.
+What do real antiques dealers think of the Antiques Roadshow reality show?I've been on cargo ships going through the Straits of Malacca where there are active pirates.
 You certainly take extra pre-cautions, including extra watches posted around the ship, all the doors from the outside being locked, and fire hoses kept full of pressure to repel any boarders if necessary.
 I was also on a very large passenger ship a few years ago going through the Arabian Sea- many precautions were taken, including naval escorts, instructions to passengers, a partial blacking out of the ship.
 I had very little concern then that the pirates would be able to do much to the ship-- it was too large, with too many people, going too fast for them to do anything significant.
 I know of another passenger ship that transited the region off Somalia- but without passengers- where razor wire was strung around the ship, the hull coated with grease to make boarding difficult, and outside security agents placed onboard for the transit.

 It depends on the severity of the illness, but the general procedure is whatever the doctor recommends, we will do.
 So that might mean diverting very far to get within helicopter range so the passenger can be medi-vaced off.
 (On a North Atlantic crossing, for instance, you have the option of airlifting from Newfoundland or Ireland, meaning there are really only a few days when the ship is in the middle of the ocean where you can't get someone off by helicopter.)
 But if the doctor recommends getting to shore (or near shore) as quickly as possible, then costs are not factored and the ship will go full speed in order to get there quickly.